cixiangtao/sticker-ui/.agents/skills/registry-preview-workflow/SKILL.md

 - User-visible English preview copy has a Chinese translation.
 - Generated files have been refreshed when their sources changed.
 - Run the narrowest relevant verification; for normal code changes, prefer `pnpm lint:fix`.
+- Run `pnpm build:registry` for component source or `registry.json` changes, and `pnpm build:preview` for preview chain changes.